 When you are at a German Festival, and see people in Bavarian Tracht, you may notice that some men wear what looks like a chain of charms on their Lederhosen.
-What is the Lederhosen chain called?
+What is that Lederhosen chain called?
 And what does it symbolize?
-Because I’m nosy as can be, I did some digging.
+As I’m curious by nature, I did some digging.
 The chain of trinkets or charms is called a Charivari (pronounced “schariwari”)… but what IS a Charivari?

 What is a Charivari?

-Traditionally a Charivari is an 11 – 12 inch heavy silver chain hung with trinkets and is worn with Tracht, maybe over Lederhosen or a vest.
-The 7- 15 trinkets or charms were usually related to hunting, and were made from carved deer teeth, claws, disks made from bone all set in silver.
-Since only the upper classes were allowed to hunt, they became an important status symbol in the 19th century among the gentlemen of the nobility.
-These treasured items were passed down through the generations, and new bits were occasionally added.
-You didn’t go out and BUY the pieces, they were earned, treasured, and passed along.
+Traditionally, a Charivari is an 11- to 12-inch heavy silver chain hung with trinkets and worn with a Tracht, often over Lederhosen or a vest.
+The 7-15 trinkets or charms, generically related to hunting, were made from carved deer teeth, claws, and disks made from bone, all set in silver.
+Since only the upper classes were allowed to hunt, it became an important status symbol among the gentlemen of the nobility in the 19th century.
+These treasured items were passed down through the generations, with new additions occasionally made.
+You didn’t go out and BUY the charms.
+They were earned, treasured, and passed along.

 But it’s more than just a collection of hunting trophies.
-It was thought that the pieces…paws, claws and teeth, imparted the animal’s strength, speed and cunning to the hunter.
-These incredible pieces were a status symbol.
+It was thought that the pieces, paws, claws, and teeth imparted the animal’s strength, speed, and cunning to the hunter.
+These incredible pieces were a symbol of status.
 The more varied trophies a man had on his Chain, the more courage he was said to have as a hunter.

-(As an aside, The deer teeth or Hirschgrandln were thought to bring good luck in future hunts.
-Some fine examples of silver Hirschgrandln jewelry pieces came from Schwäbisch Gmünd a small town in Southern Germany.
-Silversmiths specialized in devotional jewelry, and sold their popular pieces all over Europe.
-Then in the 19th century charms made from teeth became very popular… Prince Albert, the German husband of Queen Victoria, not only brought the Christmas Tree to England, he also gifted his wife with a number of jewelry pieces made from deer teeth…. and also, notably, a broach made from their children’s baby teeth.
-This fad , however, did not catch on.)
+(As an aside: The deer teeth or Hirschgrandln were thought to bring good luck in future hunts.
+Some fine examples of silver Hirschgrandln jewelry pieces came from Schwäbisch Gmünd, a small town in Southern Germany.
+Silversmiths specialized in devotional jewelry and sold their popular pieces all over Europe.
+In the 19th century, charms made from teeth became extremely popular.
+Prince Albert, the German husband of Queen Victoria, not only brought the Christmas Tree to England, but he also gifted his wife with several jewelry pieces made from deer teeth, and also, notably, a brooch made from their children’s baby teeth.
+This fad, however, did not catch on.)

 How to Wear a Lederhosen Chain

 Men generally attach the chain to their Lederhosen.
-There are 4 buttons at the front of the waistband… 2 for the flap, and 2 for the suspenders… hang them from the suspender buttons.
-Before attaching, insure that it’s not twisted.
+There are four buttons at the front of the waistband: two for the flap and two for the suspenders.
+Hang them from the suspenders’ buttons.
+Before attaching, ensure that it’s not twisted.
 Make sure that the chain doesn’t hang too low!

-Women also wear Charivari on as a dirndl decoration.
+Women also wear Charivari as a dirndl decoration.
 The chains for women are called Erbsketten (Inheritance chains), and are much finer, but they still have 7 to 11 trophies or pendants hanging from them.
-Another name for a woman’s chain is Charini… or “little Charivari”.
-While women might have some “hunting trophies” like bits of antler, generally a woman’s chain is hung with amethyst, coins and pendants with hearts, Edelweiss and other Bavarian motifs.
+Another name for a woman’s chain is Charini, or “little Charivari”.
+While women might have some “hunting trophies” like bits of antlers, generally a woman’s chain is hung with amethyst, coins, and pendants with hearts, Edelweiss, and other Bavarian motifs.

-Some women like to wear their Charini on their dirndl Apron.
-Be careful, clipping the chain directly to the apron can be too heavy and drag down the apron.
+Some women like to wear their Charini on their Dirndl Apron.
+Be careful, as clipping the chain directly to the apron can be too heavy and drag the apron down.
 Sometimes you need an extra chain called a Charivarigürtel to keep it secure and in the right place.
-Size the Charivarigürtel to the right height at your waist, then clip the Charini to it.
-Women also wear their Charini on the bodice of their dirndl.
-(Close to their heart) It clips on, and hangs over the bodice.
-(If you are worried that an enthusiastic dance might knock it loose, go ahead and add a few stitches to keep it in place)
+Size the Charivarigürtel to the correct height at your waist, then clip the Charini to it.
+Women also wear their Charini on the bodice of their dirndl, close to the heart.
+It clips on and hangs over the bodice.
+(If you are worried that an enthusiastic dance might knock it loose, go ahead and add a few stitches to keep it in place.)

 Charivari Brooch

-The newest Charini look something like a brooch with a chain loop and pendants hanging from it.
-This can be worn at the waist on the opposite side of the bow (if you wear your bow on the left, you put the Charini on the right).
-They also look really nice hanging from a blazer pocket, as an alternative to a pin or brooch.
+Charini can also be worn like a brooch with a chain loop and pendants hanging from it.
+These can be worn at the waist on the opposite side of the bow (if you wear your bow on the left, you put the Charini on the right).
+They also look nice hanging from a blazer pocket, as an alternative to a pin or brooch.

 Not Just for Nobility